kruthof/kruthof.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a Data Scientist with a background in `Machine Learning and Finance`.
+I am a senior lecturer and researcher in Computational and Data Science with a background in `Machine Learning and Finance`.
 I am interested in research at the intersection of these two disciplines, which involves the development, evaluation and implementation of machine learning techniques for `sustainable finance`.
 My current projects include:
 * Utilisation of remote sensoring and NLP in the context of `climate finance`.
 * Application of `deep reinforcement learning` approaches to portfolio management and its capacity to provide new insights into `investor behaviour`.